janamanoharan/storeapp/README.md

 }
 ~~~~

 - `GET /review?storeid=`- Get all reviews with the corresponding storeID, sorted by rating then `_id` ascending.
 Even if the storeid does not exist, return an empty reviews array.
-It should return a JSON object with reviews in an array under the key `reviews`
+It should return a JSON object with reviews in an array under the key `reviews`.

 Example